How they’re faring in the NCL

 LONGEST WINNING RUN

+PREMIER DIVISION: 4 games – Hunslet Club Parkside’s seven-match winning run was halted by THATTO HEATH who, after their 38-34 triumph in south Leeds, now have the best recent record in the section with four victories on the hoof.

-DIVISION ONE: 4 games – FEATHERSTONE LIONS, who are enjoying an eleven-match unbeaten run.
+DIVISION ONE: 5 games – FEATHERSTONE LIONS, who are now reflecting on a twelve-match unbeaten run.

 LONGEST LOSING RUN